korningf/git-pass/README.md

 We will complete most of the original pass functionality, bar maybe edit and QR encode stuff.

-We may add enhacements to both, but that would mean a major fork of trhe original  `pass`.
+We could add major enhancements to both, but it would mean a major fork of the original  `pass`.

-We are debating whether such enhancements should go in a separate project.
+We are debating whether such enhancements should go in a separate project (more on this later).

 .

-For added portability, we can also implement the PowerShel.SecretManagement ISecureVault API
+For added portability, we implement the Windows PowerShell.SecretManagement ISecureVault API

-and integrate with the windows application ecosystem.
+and integrate it with the Windows application ecosystem (this would be the 'ne plus ultra' !).

 _TODO_

+In addition to iSecureVault, pass integrates popular desktop secret-managers (KeePaSS, etc).

-And we can then also easily with other popular secret managers, like HahshiCorp Vault.
+We could also integrate pass with cloud secret managers, like HahshiCorp Vault and Mozilla SOPS.

 _TODO_